Beasta/Tessel_Climate_Monitoring/README.md

 After you have the hardware, you will need to get it setup by following the instructions [here](http://start.tessel.io/install).
 Note that there are different instructions if you are setting up a [tessel 1](http://start.tessel.io/install) versus a [tessel 2](https://tessel.github.io/t2-start/).
 After you have got to the step of running `tessel update` you are ready to begin following these instructions.

-1. Open the terminal and navigate to the desktop or the location you want to place your tessel program. ```cd Desktop`` Note that `cd` means "change directory".
+1. Open the terminal and navigate to the desktop or the location you want to place your tessel program.
+...```cd Desktop``
+Note that `cd` means "change directory".

 2. Create a folder (also known as a directory) called Tessel. ```mkdir Tessel``` Note that mkdir stands for "make directory" and it creates a folder named after the command that is typed after it, in this case "Tessel".